Featured image credit: SpaceX

 Phase 2 Orbital Shells:

 The sixth orbital shell of Starlink satellites is permitted to consist of 2,493 satellites in a 42° 335.9 km LEO.
-This large number of satellites would decrease latency and increase bandwidth for lower latitudes.
+This large number of satellites will decrease latency and increase bandwidth for lower latitudes.

 The seventh Starlink shell permits SpaceX to deploy 2,478 satellites into a 48° 340.8 km low-Earth orbit.
 These satellites will further decrease latency and increase bandwidth for lower latitudes.

-The final shell of Starlink phase 2 allows SpaceX to deploy 2,547 satellites in a 53° 345.6 km orbit.
+The final shell of Starlink Phase 2 allows SpaceX to deploy 2,547 satellites in a 53° 345.6 km orbit.

-What is Falcon 9 Block 5?
+What Is Falcon 9 Block 5?

 The Falcon 9 Block 5 is SpaceX’s partially reusable two-stage medium-lift launch vehicle.
 The vehicle consists of a reusable first stage, an expendable second stage, and, when in payload configuration, a pair of reusable fairing halves.